 PDN services are provided to participants age 21 and older up to a maximum of 8 hours on average per day during the authorization period.
 If DOH/DDD authorizes a short-term increase above the 8 hours-per-day limit, the authorized increase shall not exceed 30 days.

 PDN services must not duplicate services available to a participant under the Medicaid State Plan, any third-party payer, a program funded through section 110 of the Rehabilitation Act of 1973 or section 602 (16) and (17) of the Individuals with Disabilities Education Act (30 U.S.C.
 1401 et seq.).

 PDN services shall not be used for respite services, companionship, or transportation to medical appointments.

 PDN services shall not be authorized when the purpose of having a licensed nurse with the participant is only for observation or monitoring in case an intervention is required.

 PDN services shall not be used when the nursing care activities can be delegated to qualified direct support workers.

+Service Delivery Method (check each that applies):

+Participant-directed as specified in Appendix E Provider managed

 Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person Relative Legal Guardian Provider Specifications:

-Provider Category Provider Type Title Agency Enrolled I/DD Waiver Provider
+Provider Category Provider Type Title

+Agency Enrolled I/DD Waiver Provider

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

-Service Name: Private Duty Nursing (PDN)
+Service Type: Other Service Service Name: Private Duty Nursing (PDN)

+Provider Category:

+Agency

+Provider Type:

+Enrolled I/DD Waiver Provider

+Provider Qualifications

+License (specify):

 Licensed Registered Nurse per Chapter 457, HRS Licensed Practical Nurse per Chapter 457, HRS

+Certificate (specify):

+(F92).

+Other Standard (specify):